 - Try Spin Class: As a cross-training method- pedaling on a high-tension exercise bike setting works your leg muscles even more than running uphill, without the impact on your joints.

 - Run Slower but Longer: Once a week, run at 60% capacity for a longer distance.
 This will help you build up stamina.

 - Run Fast at the End of the Run: If you’re training for a 5K, half-marathon, or marathon, push yourself hard for the last quarter of the run, right before cool-down.
 This helps mitigate end-of-race fatigue.

-- Run on Changing Terrain: The variation stops your body from plateau-ing and keeps your from getting bored.
+- Run on Changing Terrain: The variation helps prevent your body from plateau-ing in progress and keeps your body from getting bored.

-- Change Your Diet: Eat more frequent, small meals, cut out refined carbs and eat more vegetables and lean protein.
+- Change Your Diet: Eat more frequently in small meals, cut out refined carbs and eat more vegetables and lean protein.